johanvos/quantumjava/ch05/quantumcoin/README.md

 # What it is doing

-This sample shows how classic coins result in equal probabilities.
+This sample shows how independent quantum coins result in equal probabilities.

 You can learn more about this sample in Chapter 5 of [Quantum Computing for Java Developers](https://www.manning.com/books/quantum-computing-for-java-developers?a_aid=quantumjava&a_bid=e5166ab9).
-It is discussed in 5.2: "Independent probabilities, the classic way"
+It is discussed in 5.2: "Independent probabilities, the quantum way"